rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 # Android Service

 An [Android Service](https://developer.android.com/guide/components/services) is somewhat equivalent to a Python subprocess, in that it can perform operations in the background.
 An Android service has asynchronous execution and an independent memory space, however unlike a subprocess it does not execute on a different core.
+In this context we create an Android service that can emulate a Python subprocess, this emulation does not have the lifetime of a true Android service.

 The best (and only) Kivy example is [Kivy Service Osc](https://github.com/tshirtman/kivy_service_osc).
 OSC is a good package for message passing between app and service.
 However it is not designed for passing large datas, consider using the file system in this case.